 Setting up your router’s firewall

 Your router’s firewall is usually controlled from your browser via a web interface.
-Check your router’s documentation to find out how to access it.
+Check your router’s documentation on how to access it.

 Typical features you might want to use include: